EricWilbanks/faseAlign/docs/installation.rst

 	pip install git+git://github.com/EricWilbanks/faseAlign --upgrade

-..note:: This assumes that your default pip version is pip3+ and is associated with Python 3+ site-packages.
+.. note:: This assumes that your default pip version is pip3+ and is associated with Python 3+ site-packages.
 To check your default pip version, use the following command:

 	.. code-block:: bash